aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br />
 <br />

-# Below there's a list of available Kicad Projects with PCB designs and components.
+# Below there's a list of available Kicad Projects with PCB designs and circuit schematics.
 Enjoy!

 <br />
 <br />